A MILD AFTERNOON, THEN SNOW & ICE IN THE NORTH TONIGHT

 Your First Alert Weather Forecast:

-Some slippery roads are possible this morning thanks to last night’s snow showers and freezing drizzle.
-Thankfully, road conditions will improve sharply as temperatures rise through the 30s this morning.
-It’s going to be a mild late February day, with highs around or even above 40 degrees.
-This will be our warmest day since a couple days before Christmas.
-However, it may not feel quite as nice as what your thermometer is telling you.
-A brisk west-southwest wind will keep our wind chills in the lower 30s through the afternoon.
+It’s going to be a mild late February day... in fact, it’s the warmest day so far in 2021!
+Highs will push into the middle 40s with mostly sunny skies giving way to increasing clouds late.
+Our next weathermaker has prompted a FIRST ALERT WEATHER DAY across northern areas.

-Morning sunshine will disappear behind increasing afternoon clouds.
-Our next weathermaker will bring us a band of wet snow and some freezing drizzle tonight.
-The National Weather Service has issued a Winter Weather Advisory for areas NORTH of Highway 64.
-Closer to the Upper Michigan border, 2-4″ of snow will fall through early Wednesday morning.
-Travel tonight across the Northwoods will be slippery, so for our northern viewers, tonight is now a FIRST ALERT WEATHER DAY.
+A band of wet snow will push in tonight, and some freezing drizzle is also possible.
+There is a Winter Weather Advisory for areas NORTH of Highway 64.
+Closer to the Upper Michigan border, 2-4″ of snow will fall through Wednesday morning.
+Travel tonight across the Northwoods will be slippery.
+For those around the Fox Cities, a dusting of snow is possible.
+We will have to watch for some light icing on roads as well.

-The rest of the week still looks mild...
-Highs will be mainly in the 30s, with perhaps some 40s on Saturday.
-As we head into the weekend, we may see some light snow Saturday morning, although the timing of that precipitation is not completely certain...
-Stay tuned!
+Some snow may linger NORTH on Wednesday morning, but skies should begin to clear for the afternoon.
+Highs will be in the upper half of the 30s with lows dipping into the teens overnight.
+Look for a mix of sun and clouds on Thursday.
+It will be seasonable with a high in the lower half of the 30s.
+Friday should remain dry during the day, but a round of snow or wintry mix could move through at night and continue into Saturday.
+We’re also tracking a round of PM flakes for Sunday, but much of the day will be dry.
+Temperatures this weekend should remain mild with highs in the mid 30s to around 40.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.